-Now, instead of continuing a single crochet, draw the second loop (on the left) through the first loop (on the right).
+Now, instead of continuing a single crochet, draw the second loop (on the right towards the crochet hook tip) through the first loop (on the left, towards the crochet hook handle).
 Done!

 Front loop only (FLO sc)

 A front loop only stitch is the same as a single crochet, except that, as the name suggests, instead of inserting your hook through both loops of the 'v' shaped stitch, we only go through the front loop, the one facing towards you.